Particle-based Instance-aware Semantic Occupancy Mapping in Dynamic Environments

 Following Ewok\cite{Ringbuffer}, at the start of each time step, the indices are updated using the localization data, accounting for the relative motion of background particles to the sensor.
 For instances of interest, their particles are relocated to new voxels by recalculating their voxel indices based on their predicted positions, as described in Eq. (\ref{Eq: prediction object}).
 A position vector is maintained to compensate for position errors caused by the limited resolution of the voxel.

 Each voxel has a fixed particle capacity.
-In case where particles move to a voxel that has already reached its maximum capacity, resampling, described in Section \ref{Section: Birth and Resampling}, is applied to reduce the number of particles and free up space.
-If, after resampling, the space remains insufficient, the excess particles are discarded.
+If particles move to a voxel that has already reached its maximum capacity, resampling, as described in Section \ref{Section: Birth and Resampling}, is applied to this voxel to reduce the number of particles and free up space.
+If after resampling the space remains insufficient, the excess particles are discarded.
 Each particle contains the states described in Eq. (\ref{Eq: particle state vector}), namely position, weight, and instance ID, along with additional attributes such as a timestamp and a validity flag.
 The timestamp records the moment when the particle is updated with a measurement sharing the same ID, and it is used to calculate the forgetting function in Eq. (\ref{Eq: forgetting function}).
 The validity flag indicates whether the particle is valid, facilitating efficient particle deletion by setting the flag to false.